-Solar Power Grid
+Solar Power Means Solar Jobs

-In fact, solar energy is proving one of the fastest growing industries in the US!
-It has seen growth at a rate 12 times faster than other American industries.
+In fact, solar energy is proving one of the fastest growing industries in the U.S. It has seen growth at a rate 12 times faster than other American industries.
 Net metering has helped create a high demand for solar and plays an important role in the industry’s thriving atmosphere.